MaheswerSunil/MaheswerSunil/README.md

 - 👋 Hi, I’m @MaheswerSunil
 - 👀 I’m interested in Machine learning and artificial intelligence
-- 🌱 I’m currently learning AI using pythong
+- 🌱 I’m currently learning AI using python
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...